 Paul J. Wiedefeld was selected to be Governor Wes Moore’s nominee for Secretary of the Maryland Department of Transportation (MDOT) on January 24, 2023, the latest achievement in a career spanning more than 40 years, including transportation posts in the public and private sectors.

-As Secretary, Mr. Ports oversees MDOT’s six transportation agencies – the State Highway Administration, Maryland Transit Administration, Motor Vehicle Administration, Maryland Aviation Administration, Maryland Port Administration and the Maryland Transportation Authority – and leads operations and maintenance of state highways and bridges, tollways, transit systems, motor vehicle licensing,
+As Acting Secretary, Mr. Wiedefeld oversees MDOT’s six agencies – the State Highway Administration, Maryland Transit Administration, Motor Vehicle Administration, Maryland Aviation Administration, Maryland Port Administration and Maryland Transportation Authority.
+He leads operations and maintenance of state highways, bridges, tollways, transit systems, motor vehicle licensing,

 Baltimore/Washington International Thurgood Marshall Airport and the Helen Delich Bentley Port of Baltimore.
 Upon confirmation he will serve as Chair of the MDTA Board, the Maryland Port Commission and the Maryland Aviation Commission; and a member of the Washington Metropolitan Area Transit Authority Board.

 Acting Secretary Wiedefeld most recently was Vice President with the international architectural and engineering firm HDR, where he served as the US Northeast Transportation Business Director.
 Prior to joining HDR, he was the General Manager/CEO of the Washington Metropolitan Area Transit Authority (WMATA) from 2015 to 2022.
 Metro is one of the nation’s largest transit systems, with more than 12,000 employees, an annual $2.2 billion operating budget, and a $2.5 billion capital program.